Upgrading BEL

 helm repo update linkerd-buoyant

-Note: If you’re moving from the stable-2.14.10 release to the enterprise-2.16.0 release, you’ll need to regenerate your values.yaml file for the linkerd-control-plane chart, as follows:
+If you’re moving from an OSS release, you’ll need to add a license value to your helm values for the linkerd-control-plane chart, as follows:

 cat <<EOF > values.yaml